adina142/My-portfolio/README.md

 Some Key Highlights:
 Responsive Design: The website adapts well to different screen sizes with the use of Bootstrap and custom CSS, ensuring a good user experience across devices.
 Interactive Features: The sidebar toggle feature and the carousel for displaying certificates add interactivity to the design.
-Project Showcase: Your projects are presented with descriptions and images, giving visitors a clear understanding of your work and expertise.
 Here is my Live Demo Link of PortFolio. https://adina142.github.io/My-portfolio/